firoorg/firo/V.md

 **4.2.**  Create file **vnode.conf** (in 2 folders **~/.verticalcoin** and **~/.verticalcoin/testnet3**) contains the following info:
  - LABEL: A one word name you make up to call your node (ex.
 ZN1)
  - IP:PORT: Your vnode VPS's IP, and the port is always 18168.
- - ZNODEPRIVKEY: This is the result of your "vnode genkey" from earlier.
+ - VNODEPRIVKEY: This is the result of your "vnode genkey" from earlier.
  - TRANSACTION HASH: The collateral tx. hash from the 1000 XZC deposit.
  - INDEX: The Index is always 0 or 1.